marq24/emacberry.com/_docs/2300-osmoffline.md

 # Download *.map files elsewhere
-You can of course download the *.map files on any other device (including your PC or Mac) - the Links are the same - but you need to extract the maps manually and copy the files over to your andpriod device and place them at a location that is readable for GPSLogger.
+You can of course download the *.map files on any other device (including your PC or Mac) - the Links are the same - but you need to extract the maps manually and copy the files over to your android device and place them at a location that is readable for GPSLogger.

 With the latest changes in Android 11 this process can get quite complicated - since there are only a few places where